pawanJ09/stocks-crypto-data/README.md

 This app fetches the historical data of 5 years for the requested Stock or Crypto options.
 This program has dependency on requests module which invokes the Yahoo Finance query engine and fetches all the requested data.
+The exposed APIs are created using Flask-RESTful and Flask-SQLAlchemy.

 ## Requirements